Infrared absorption spectroscopy of a single polyatomic molecular ion: Methods

 where the transition dipole moment $\mu_{eg}$ can be related to the oscillator strength as $\mu_{eg}=\sqrt{f_{eg} \cdot 3\hbar e^2/m_e\omega_0}$ and $\theta$ is the angle between the molecular axis and the direction of the polarization of the light field.
 In the interaction picture under the rotating-wave approximation, the interaction can be described by

 where $\Delta=\omega - \omega_0$ is the detuning of the laser from the transition frequency $\omega_0$ and $\Omega(t)$ is the Rabi rate given by

 We aim to describe the experimental results using this model with no free parameters with a Monte-Carlo simulation of the light-molecule interaction expressed in Equation~\ref{eq:pulse hamiltonian}.
-In each trial of the simulation, for each laser pulse in the train, we randomly assign the phase $\phi$ of the light field, which is not stabilized from pulse to pulse for our laser, and the angle $\theta$, assuming that the molecule is randomly oriented in the experiment.
+In each trial of the simulation, for each laser pulse in the train, we randomly assign the angle $\theta$, assuming that the molecule is randomly oriented in the experiment.
+We also assign the phase $\phi$ of the light field with respect to the molecular transition randomly, considering the lack of phase stability of the laser from pulse to pulse and the dephasing due to the molecule's mixed rotational state.
 The Rabi rate of a single laser pulse is calculated based on ab initio calculations on the transition frequency and oscillator strength (see Methods~\hyperref[meth:quantum-chemical calculations]{D}) and the laser parameters described below.

 In our setup, the femtosecond laser pulses are produced by an ORPHEUS-HP optical parametric amplifier (OPA) pumped by a CARBIDE-CB5 femtosecond laser, both produced by Light Conversion.
 The light applied to the ions is linearly polarized in the vertical plane and with our magnetic field geometry this results in an equal superposition of $\sigma_+$ and $\sigma_-$ polarizations.
 The average intensity at the position of the ions is $1.1(1) \times 10^{4}$~\unit{\watt\per\square\centi\metre}.
 The spectrum of the light field is measured with a Redstone OSA305 optical spectrum analyzer to determine the center wavelength and linewidth for each frequency measured in the presented absorption spectrum.
 We observe absorption lines due to the presence of water vapor in the beam path, but we assume that this is not affecting the absorption spectroscopy experiment due to power broadening.